MHFA Instructors, Grant Staff and Advisory Board

 • Hilary Miller is Director of the Charlie and Hazel Daniels Veterans and Military Family Center and is an active member of the Murfreesboro and Middle Tennessee State University communities.
 Her primary professional focus is helping military-connected students make the transition into college.

-• Dr. William Langston is a professor in the psychology department.
-He also serves as Academic Advisor for MTSU Lambda Association (MTSU’s only all-inclusive LGBT+ student organization and the oldest continuously active LGBT+ student organization in Tennessee).
+• William Langston is a professor in the psychology department.
+He also serves as Academic Advisor for MTSU Lambda Association (MTSU’s only all-inclusive LGBTQ+ student organization and the oldest continuously active LGBTQ+ student organization in Tennessee).
 Dr. Langston is also a Safe Zone trainer for MTSU.

 CHHS Logo